Review of the Beats Solo 3

 - Connecting to android phones has been an issue for some buyers.

-- Reviewers who have experience with many high-quality headphones claim these have decent but not ideal sound quality.
+- Reviewers who have experience with many high-quality headphones claim the Beats Solo 3 have decent but not ideal sound quality.

 - Some reviewers claim they were sent knockoff versions when purchased through Amazon.

-- There are mixed reviews on the comfort of wearing these with glasses.
+- There are mixed reviews on the comfort of wearing the Solo 3's with glasses.

 Ease of Use